The 5 Best Tips for Better Apartment Security

 Assess your neighborhood and building.

 Another consideration for renters is to make sure they are safe while inside in case of an emergency.
-They should identify emergency exits and make sure they work so that the renter knows they can get out quickly if disaster strikes.
+They will need to identify emergency exits and make sure they work so that they know they can get out quickly in case of emergency.
 Additionally, renters will want to check for the presence of smoke detectors, sprinklers, and carbon monoxide detectors.
-These elements should be tested routinely to ensure they’re in good working order, so it’s a good idea for renters to ask their landlord how frequently this occurs.
+These elements need to be tested routinely to ensure they’re in good working order, so it’s a good idea for renters to ask their landlord how frequently this occurs.
 Some apartment buildings will post the date of the last maintenance right on the devices or near a common area.

 Get to know your neighbors.

 Renters generally don’t have a formal Neighborhood Watch program, but they do have neighbors who pay attention to what’s going on in the neighborhood.
-New tenants to the area should work on getting to know their neighbors so they are familiar and known by name.
-That way, if a thief tries to make off with a renter’s Amazon package or someone is messing around with their car, it’s more likely that neighbors will notice and step in to help or call the police.
+New tenants to the area will want to get to know their neighbors so they are familiar and known by name.
+That way, if a thief tries to steal an Amazon package or someone is messing around with their car, it’s more likely that neighbors will notice and step in to help or call the police.
 In addition, it’s good for renters to have some neighbors that they can call on if they need help, whether it’s for a cup of sugar to bake brownies or a safe space to go if they are worried that they’re unsafe.

 There are many ways that new tenants can get to know their neighbors.
 Unless they live in a single apartment rather than a complex, they can strike up a conversation at the mailbox, say hi to neighbors while walking their dog, ask a neighbor for great restaurant recommendations, and so on.
 Once the new resident is known to a couple of people, it’s likely they’ll introduce them to other neighbors.
 If those options seem too forward or unnerving, a new renter can try turning to social media—some larger complexes have their own social media networks, and groups on larger social media sites such as Nextdoor and Facebook likely have area-specific pages.